So you’ve decided to build a home gym? That’s great!

 If you’re serious about fitness, and you’re trying to get your first pull-up, a pull-up bar is a must.

-You can still train your pull muscles, and you’ll get some amazing grip strength too in the process.
+You’ll still train your pull muscles, plus you’ll get some amazing grip strength too in the process.

 While you don’t need any equipment to grow strong (check out our guide for bodyweight exercises for proof), if you were going to buy anything, a kettlebell would offer you a lot of versatility.